Nate Reinking

-Nate James Reinking (born 12 December 1973) is a British-American professional basketball coach and former player, who is an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA) and the coach of the Great Britain national team.
+Nate James Reinking (born 12 December 1973) is a British-American professional basketball coach and former player who serves as an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).

 Professional career

 Having graduated from Kent State University, Reinking came to England and signed with the British Basketball League club Leicester Riders in 1996.
 He averaged 18.3 points per game and 3.0 rebounds per game in his first season for the Midlands team.
 In 1998, Nate joined Riders' rivals the Derby Storm, where he posted 17.9 points per game and 2.3 rebounds per game.
 The following season, he moved further north again to sign with the Sheffield Sharks, where he spent six seasons before moving to the Belgian League and Euphony Bree in 2005, and then onto Dexia Mons-Hainaut in 2007.

-Coaching
+Coaching career

 In October 2013, Reinking was hired by the Canton Charge as an assistant coach for the 2013–14 season.
 After Jordi Fernandez accepted an assistant coach job with the Nuggets, Reinking was promoted to head coach of the Canton Charge.
 In July 2019, Reinking was named head coach of the Great Britain national team, to go alongside his position with Canton.
 In 2021, he became an assistant coach with the Charge's parent team, the Cleveland Cavaliers in the National Basketball Association.